Hanbury Brown and Twiss Correlations of Cooper Pairs in Helical Liquids: Introduction

 When a superconductor are put on top of helical edge modes, the edge modes become superconducting due to the proximity effect.\cite{Fu08a,Fu09a} The edge modes beneath the superconductor will be referred to superconducting edge modes or simply ``superconductors''.
-Then there forms a (point) interface between normal and superconducting edge modes.
-A Cooper pair, itself being a pairing between time-reversal counterparts, moves with no back scattering across the interface between superconductor and helical edge modes.
-That is, the Andreev reflection is \emph{always} perfect even in the presence of interface barrier.\footnote{In the presence of \emph{strong} (with Luttinger liquid parameter less than 1/4) electron-electron interaction, the interface barrier can suppress the Andreev reflection.
-This effect is described elsewhere.} This is in sharp contrast to usual normal-superconductor hybrid structures, where in reality normal electron reflection is unavoidable.
-Therefore, the helical edge states provide a well-defined and transparent channel for Cooper pairs.
-Two-dimensional QSHI has been observed recently in HgTe/CdTe quantum wells\cite{Konig07a} and also expected in InAs/GaSb/AlSb type-II quantum wells.\cite{Liu08a}
+A Cooper pair, itself being a pairing between time-reversal counterparts, moves with no back scattering across the (point) interface between superconductor and helical edge modes.
+That is, the Andreev reflection is \emph{always} perfect even in the presence of interface barrier.\cite{endnote:2} This is in sharp contrast to usual normal-superconductor hybrid structures, where in reality normal electron reflection is unavoidable.
+Therefore, the helical edge states provide a well-defined and transparent channel for Cooper pairs.\cite{endnote:3,*Alicea12a} Two-dimensional QSHI has been observed recently in HgTe/CdTe quantum wells\cite{Konig07a} and also expected in InAs/GaSb/AlSb type-II quantum wells.\cite{Liu08a}

-Several HBT-\emph{type} experiments of Cooper pairs have been proposed before.\cite{Anantram96a,Torres99a,Samuelsson02a,Bouchiat03a} However, their setups all included a $Y$-junction, instead of a true electron beam splitter, and not only Andreev but also normal-electron reflections are involved in the cross correlation.\cite{Samuelsson02a} It will be shown below (and in the supplementary) that these differences affect significantly the results.
+Several HBT-\emph{type} experiments of Cooper pairs have been proposed before.\cite{Anantram96a,Torres99a,Samuelsson02a,Bouchiat03a} In their cases, however, a $Y$-junction is used instead of a true electron BS, and not only Andreev but also normal-electron reflections are involved.\cite{Samuelsson02a} It is shown below that these differences affect significantly the results.
 Our setup is much closer in spirit to the original HBT experiment.
+Another closely related work is Ref.~\onlinecite{Sato10a}: Here the Cooper pairs were injected to helical edge modes of QSHI through direct tunneling from spin-singlet superconductors.
+Unlike in our setup, the coupling between the helical edge modes and the superconductor in their setup is weak.
+As pointed out by the authors,\cite{Sato10a} most electrons are thus passing along the edges without Andreev scattering and rare electrons do undergo Andreev reflection but scatter to a different edge as holes.
+Such a crossed Andreev reflection leads to almost perfect positive correlation.\cite{Sato10a}

-Very recently, the splitting of Cooper pairs has been demonstrated experimentally.\cite{Hofstetter09a,Herrmann10a} However, in these experiments the scattering of Cooper pairs themselves have been suppressed with Coulomb interaction.
+Recently, the splitting of Cooper pairs has been demonstrated experimentally.\cite{Hofstetter09a,Herrmann10a} However, in these experiments the scattering of Cooper pairs themselves have been suppressed with Coulomb interaction.
 While the experiments are only conductance measurement as they are, the cross correlation is therefore expected manifestly positive in such setups.\cite{Recher03a}